approov/quickstart-asp.net-token-check/README.md

 approov api -add api.example.com
 ```

-### Test the API Server with an Approov Token signed by the Approov Cloud Service
+### Test the API Server with Approov Tokens signed by the Approov Cloud Service

-#### Get the token with:
+#### Get a Valid Approov Token with:

 ```
 approov token -genExample api.example.com
 ```

 #### Test the API server